hobby-engine/hobby-engine/README.md

 $ make
 ```
 #### Windows
-I've done it and know it's possible, but figure it out yourself
+I've done it and know it's possible, but figure it out yourself (Hint: MinGW)

 ### Features
 - Basic rendering